 CSF is produced continuously by the choroid plexus of the two lateral ventricles at a rate of approximately 20-25ml per hour, or 500mls per day (Hickey, 1992).
 At any one time, approximately 100-150mls of CSF are contained within the cerebral ventricles and spinal cord.
 Once produced it flows through the interventricular foramina of Monro into the third ventricle and then through the single aqueduct of Sylvius into the fourth ventricle.

-Once in the fourth ventricle the CSF then flows through the two foramen of Luschka and the single foramen of Magendie at which point it enters the subarachnoid space.
-The foramen of Luschka allows CSF to flow around the brain and the foramen of Magendie directs CSF to the spinal cord.
+Once in the fourth ventricle the CSF then flows through the two foramina of Luschka and the single foramen of Magendie at which point it enters the subarachnoid space.
+The foramina of Luschka allows CSF to flow around the brain and the foramen of Magendie directs CSF to the spinal cord.

 An obstruction at any point in the flow of CSF will result in dilation of the cerebral ventricles and a condition known as hydrocephalus.

 Appendix 1 illustrates a simplified flow diagram of the route CSF takes following its production in the lateral ventricles.